 - Quality Payment Program Year 2 (2018) OverviewWeb-Based Training Course

 - Quality Payment Program Merit-based Incentive Payment System (MIPS): Promoting Interoperability Performance Category Year 2 (2018) Web-Based Training Course

 - Quality Payment Program: Merit-based Incentive Payment System (MIPS) Quality Performance Category Year 2 (2018) Web-Based Training Course

 APM Guidance Resources

 While there are many different definitions of APMs, a payment model must link quality and value to payment to meet AIM 6.
 The following resources explain and define the criteria associated with APMs:

 The first resource is the Health Care Payment Learning and Action Network’s (HCP-LAN’s) APM Framework, a White Paper/framework that provides guidance on the definition and character ofAPMs.
-In this document, payments have been classified into four discrete categories defined on pages 12-16.
+It is useful to read reviews of golden State Workers compensation, San Diego when you want to find respectable Disability lawyer in CA. In this document, payments have been classified into four discrete categories defined on pages 12-16.
 Based on the alternative payment model (APM) Framework, only Categories 2-4 should be considered as representing a possible APM that will be acceptable as meeting TCPI AIM 6.

 A second resource defines CMS APMs and can be referenced at the Center for Medicare and Medicaid Innovation (CMMI) website: https://innovation.cms.gov/initiatives/index.html#views=models